 Introduction: In this article, Gena Philibert-Ortega gives tips for Native American family history research, and provides links to many helpful sites.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 Have you heard rumors that one of your ancestors was part Native American?
 Maybe you know for certain that a great-great-grandparent was Native American, but you’re not sure where to start searching for records.
 The following three steps will help you as you begin your Native American genealogy research.

 This suggestion is the basis for all good family history research.
 You should always start with what you know.
 Take some time to write down the reasons you think you are descended from a Native American ancestor.

 Because a relationship to a Native American is one of the stories many families pass down, it’s important that you research the story like any other family story.
 Consider who the source of the information is and how they knew the information, what is the probability that your family is Native American (proximity to a tribe, for example), and what extant records exist to help you fill in the blanks.*

 Now consider home sources you might have that would help with your search.
 Do you or another family member have documents or photos that might help with your research?